EntelectChallenge/2016-Bomberman/README.md

   5. Malfunctioning bots or bots that exceed their time limit will send back a do nothing command.
   6. Bot players that post more than 20 do nothing commands in a row will automatically place a bomb to kill themselves in an attempt to save the game
   7. Players must ensure that the bot process exits gracefully within the allotted time.
 No child processes will be allowed.
+  8. All bot logic processing must be done within the source code submitted for your bot.
+You may not use network calls such as web services to aid in your bots decision making.

 ### Game Engine Rules